mcastorina/mpv-remote-app/server/README.md

 # mpv-remote-app
-An Android application to control the [mpv media player](https://mpv.io/) running on a separate computer.
+Server for an Android application to control the [mpv media player](https://mpv.io/) running on a separate computer.

 Source: [mcastorina/mpv-remote-app](https://github.com/mcastorina/mpv-remote-app)